Kyle-Rachman/kyle-rachman/README.md

 ### About Me:
 My name is Kyle Rachman, and I am so excited to "meet" you.
 I have lived on the beautiful Central Coast of California for the past six years, and I love Jesus, math, coding, and climbing!

-I started my career as a mathematician and professional educator at both the high school and university levels, but I now seek to use the more technical side of my skillset as a Full Stack Developer.
+I started my career as a mathematician and professional educator at both the high school and university levels, but I now seek to use the more technical side of my skillset as a Technical Analyst.
 Some of my current skills include:

 | Languages | Front End | Back End | Database | Tools |
 |-----------|-----------|----------|----------|----------|